 prev is the right choice when you need to:

-• Share previews with clients or stakeholders: They can review on their own time without depending on your machine being on
+• Run QA, client, or stakeholder reviews: Reviewers can work on their own time without depending on your machine being on

-• Create PR-based preview environments: Automatically deploy a preview for every pull request in CI/CD
+• Create PR-based review environments: Automatically deploy a review environment for every pull request in CI/CD

-• Replace staging servers: Ephemeral preview environments that spin up on demand instead of maintaining permanent staging infrastructure
+• Replace staging review bottlenecks: Ephemeral review environments spin up on demand instead of routing every review through shared staging

-• Persist beyond your session: Previews stay live for hours or days, regardless of your local setup
+• Persist beyond your session: Reviews stay live for hours or days, regardless of your local setup

 Can You Use Both?